movebit/move-msl-syx/README.md

 # Move Msl syntax for VSCode

-This VSCode extension Based on Damir Shamanaev's Move syntax highligher, but with several bug fixed and features for sui-move-analyzer 2.0.
+This VSCode extension Based on Damir Shamanaev's Move syntax highligher, but with several bug fixed and features for sui-move-analyzer.

 ## About
 If you want to know more about the language, see these resources: